 Adjustment Disorder: What Is It?

 In general, people are naturally gifted with the ability to adapt to their life consequences and environment.
-However, adjusting may be more difficult for some people.
+However, adjusting is not always easy.
 It is now known that the intrinsic ability to adjust can be overwhelmed by extreme life challenges or changes.
 This should not be taken lightly—it could be an adjustment disorder.

 • Having emotional or behavioral symptoms within three months of a specific stressor occurring in your life